-Monthly membership meetings are on the 2nd Monday of the month at 7:00-pm at the Elma Senior Center.
+Membership meetings are on the 2nd Monday of every month at 7:00-pm in Elma Senior Center.
+None will be held in July & August of 2022.

-The first PDF below is the latest issue of our Society newsletter, followed by the previous issues.
+The first PDF below is our latest Society newsletter, followed by previous issues.
 These newsletters contain event details and specific contact information.